DanielLDorn/poster-kata/README.md

 :star::ship:	Starships are the bomb.	:rocket::rocket::rocket:

-This is a demo ETL exercise that generates a table called 'salesdb', hits an API https://swapi.dev/, and merges the table with the api data to create the table 'dw'.
+This is a demo ETL exercise that generates a table called `salesdb`, hits an API https://swapi.dev/, and merges the table with the api data to create the table `dw`.
 The database and python code in this demo are deployed in a docker container using travis-ci.

 ## Tech Stack
 - Containers:		Docker